Saturday, June 3rd, 2017

 As I ate there was this little blonde girl, who was maybe 3 years old, singing as she was having a large family dinner.
 She would sing and her parents tried to quiet her.
 But, every time she sang I would keep my head straight down but bob it back and forth and she eventually caught on.
 She would sing and look at me and smile.
 When I left she smiled at me, waved, and watched me go.
 This was early in the trip so you can tell I was feeling sentimental and just happy to be there because I wrote “I learned dancing and singing transcends languages and so does bonding with kids.”
 Who writes that?!

 Next stop, the Eiffel Tower!
-It was first time in Paris, give me a break.
-I was able to catch it with a beautiful sunset behind it and walked around the 7th arr.
+It was my first time in Paris, give me a break.
+I was able to catch it with a beautiful sunset behind it and walked around the 7th arr after.

 Sunday, June 4th, 2017